Polyanyanwu/pension-adviser-pp3/readme-docs/Testing.md

 ## **Print existing result of enquiries**

-At the main menu prompt, select 2 and confirm slection by inputting 2 again.
+At the main menu prompt, select 2 and confirm selection by inputting 2 again.
 The existing result of enquiries are displayed.

 ![Existing Result Okay](/readme-docs/enquiry_result_ok.png)